 If you, or someone you care for, is affected by the current IV fluid shortages, it’s important to consult your healthcare professional for guidance.
 Alternative IV fluids or treatment options may be provided to ensure you receive the necessary care.

 The Australian Commission on Safety and Quality in Health Care (ACSQHC) has released a factsheet for consumers addressing IV fluid shortages.
-The factsheet provides you, your family, and carers with essential information on understanding the IV fluid shortage and what to expect during the shortage.
+The factsheet provides you, your family and carers with essential information about the IV fluid shortage and what to expect.

 General information